Country Report - Germany

 Costs

-For the last few years there is a new subject of focus, “economic viability”, within the accompanying research model projects (construction costs, building usage costs, and lifecycle costs as well as the associated optimization potential in regards to minimized CO2 emissions).
+For the last years there has been a new subject of focus, “economic viability”, within the accompanying research model projects (construction costs, building usage costs and lifecycle costs, as well as the associated optimization potential in regards to minimized CO2 emissions).

 R&D Activities